 Radar App for Your Smartphone

 – As you probably are very well aware, it rains quite a bit in Central Florida (especially in the summer).
-That’s why the purchase of one of the radar apps that are available for smartphones can be a really smart investment.
+That’s why downloading one of the radar apps that are available for smartphones is really smart.
 You’ll know pretty much exactly when the storms are rolling in and you can adjust your schedule around them.
 Who wants to be stuck in between Fantasyland & Liberty Square for an hour under a roof because the rain is so heavy you can’t possibly take your kids out in it (this is one I learned the hard way!)
-A quick App Store search will come up with several inexpensive radar apps that will make your trip to the WDW theme parks run a whole lot smoother (and drier!)
+A quick App Store search will come up with several free or inexpensive radar apps that will make your trip to the WDW theme parks run a whole lot smoother (and drier!)

 Travel Hand Sanitizer

 There are a TON of people in Walt Disney World’s theme parks every day, and most of them had planned their vacations for months before getting there.
 I don’t think a cold, fever, or other more minor illnesses would keep me away from the parks, and I don’t think it will keep others away either.
 That’s why I always have a travel sized hand sanitizer on hand that I use basically all day!
 Everything is hands-on in WDW, so thousands of hands have touched everything you touch on an everyday basis while you’re on your trip.
 It’s so easy to get sick while you’re on your vacation, why not try to cut down on the chances of that happening?